Idukki

 Social proof on the cart and checkout page

 A shopper at the cart looks committed.
-Often they are not, the cart is exactly where the doubt that was quiet on the PDP gets loud.
+Often they are not.
+The cart is exactly where the doubt that stayed quiet on the PDP finally gets loud.
 "Do I actually need this?"
-"Is this the right choice?"
-Checkout is the last place to answer that, and the easiest place to break.
+"Is this the right one?"
+Checkout is the last place to answer that, and the easiest place to break trying.

-Cart abandonment is partly logistics (shipping, cost, "just browsing") and partly a final flicker of doubt.
-Social proof cannot fix the shipping cost, but it can address the flicker: a quiet reminder that other people made this exact choice and were glad.
+Cart abandonment is part logistics (shipping, cost, "just browsing") and part a final flicker of doubt.
+Social proof cannot do anything about the shipping cost.
+It can do something about the flicker: a quiet reminder that other people made this exact choice and were glad they did.

 • A small rating or review count on the items in the cart, quiet reassurance, not a banner.